-EAB played a pivotal role during the construction of the new state-of-the-art, 121,000 square foot Science, Technology, Engineering and Math building at the University of Houston at Clear Lake Campus.
+EAB played a pivotal role during the construction of the new state-of-the-art, 121,000 square foot Science, Technology, Engineering and Math (STEM) building at the University of Houston at Clear Lake Campus.
 The addition of 13 faculty research labs, 15 teaching labs and a 100-seat tiered lecture hall was highly anticipated by the administration and students.

 “Our expertise with large laboratories really made the difference on this project.
 While our team is equipped with the technical knowledge and requirements needed for this type of project, we also have the experience to recognize problems, and offer solutions.
 When a connected building load was causing noise issues, we worked closely with the Design Engineer to find a solution.
 Working as a team, we delivered an optimum operating facility before the building opened for classes.”